-The ALJ found that CalPERS has carried out decedent's intentions in accordance with the Public Employees Retirement Law (PERL).
-Decedent made a valid designation on her retirement application naming her children, Hayley and Respondent Ryan, as equal share beneficiaries for the Option 4 lifetime beneficiary allowance.
+The ALJ found that CalPERS has carried out decedent's intentions in accordance with the PERL.
+Decedent made a valid designation on her retirement application naming her children as equal share beneficiaries for the Option 4 lifetime beneficiary allowance.
 After decedent died, CalPERS paid death benefits to her beneficiaries according to her intentions expressed in her application and in accordance with the PERL.
 CalPERS has fully complied with all requirements under Government Code section 21477.
 All of decedent's named beneficiaries were paid the benefit for which each was deemed eligible.

-No statutory authority establishes Respondent Ryan's entitlement to the benefit increase he seeks.
+There is no statutory authority that would establish Respondent Ryan's entitlement to the benefit increase he seeks.
 He is entitled to his Option 4 monthly allowance share, as designated by decedent, for his lifetime.
 He is not entitled to have his Option 4 allowance increased by Hayley's share following her death.
-Ryan has received, and will continue to receive for his lifetime, his Option 4 beneficiary allowance.
+Respondent Ryan has received, and will continue to receive for his lifetime, his Option 4 beneficiary allowance.
 Decedent made no correctable error or omission in completing her retirement application and designating her children as her Option 4 beneficiaries.